| name | grill-me |

 - Asking the user for a prose brief, prompt draft, or prompt examples when bounded confirmation would resolve the same uncertainty.

-- Summarizing, planning, or implementing while material open questions remain.
+- Emitting Snapshot, final summaries, plans, specs, or implementation guidance while material open questions remain.

-- Skipping final confirmation before final clarification output.
+- Skipping final bounded confirmation before final clarification output.

 Guardrails